A Civil War battery consisted of six cannons with over 100 men. A Confederate battery was a bit smaller usually numbering only four cannons.

 Each man in a battery had multiple duties he had to perform on a daily basis.
 Some of these duties included taking care of the horses, the gun, the gun carriage, and other routine duties.

-Now during battle each man in the battery had one specific duty he had to do perfectly in order for the gun to even fire.
+During battle each man in the battery had one specific duty he had to do perfectly in order for the gun to even fire.

 A Union battery always had 6 guns that were very similar in type and caliber and each of them had their own limber and caissons that held the ammunition.
 The cannons were pulled by a team of six horses.